ministryofjustice/laa-fee-calculator-client/README.md

 fee_scheme = client.fee_schemes(1)
 # or
 fee_scheme = client.fee_schemes(id: 1)
-# or
+#

-# to retrieve a scheme base on criteria you can use the supplier_type (ADVOCATE | SOLICITOR) and case_date (the fee scheme applicable from that date)
+# or to retrieve a scheme matching specific criteria you can use the supplier_type (ADVOCATE | SOLICITOR) and case_date (the fee scheme applicable from that date)
 fee_scheme = client.fee_schemes(supplier_type: 'ADVOCATE', case_date: '2017-01-01')

 ```